 • silica nanoparticles, not authorized as texturing agents

-• nanoparticles of titanium dioxide not labelled and/or present in proportions exceeding the authorized thresholds for UV filters
+• nanoparticles of titanium dioxide not labeled and/or present in proportions exceeding the authorized thresholds for UV filters

 Tests conducted by Agir pour l'Environnement and WECF France in 2020

-In the summer of 2020, the associations WECF and Agir pour l’Environnement published their analysis of 71 sunscreens for childrenCf.10 Produits solaires pour enfants – Trop de substances préoccupantes, Wecf France et Agir pour l’Environnement, June 2020.
-For 3 targeted products in particular, the NGOs still found nanoparticles, but without mentioning [nano] on the packaging:
+In the summer of 2020, the associations WECF and Agir pour l’Environnement published their analysis of 71 sunscreens for children9Cf.
+Produits solaires pour enfants – Trop de substances préoccupantes, Wecf France et Agir pour l’Environnement, June 2020.
+The NGO found nanoparticulaes in 3 of the targeted products with no [nano] mention on the packaging.

-Tests conducted by the ANSM in 2019 (what next?)
+Tests conducted by ANSM in 2019 (but what next?)

-The ANSM presented at the November 2020 Perfumes & Cosmetics Congress the results of tests it had conducted by the LNE in 2019 on 12 toothpastes of different brands, complementing the analyses conducted by the DGCCRF on 5 other toothpastes.
+ANSM presented at the November 2020 Perfumes & Cosmetics Congress the results of tests it had conducted by the LNE in 2019 on 12 different brands of toothpastes, complementing the analyses conducted by the DGCCRF on 5 other toothpastes.

 The results show 21 to 54% (by number) of titanium dioxide (TiO2) particles smaller than 100 nm.